shelled snails text index | photo index

 Family Ellobiidae

 Where seen?
-This odd-shaped snail is sometimes seen in our back mangroves, on leaves of mangrove trees.
+This odd-shaped snail is sometimes seen in our back mangroves, on leaves and trunks of mangrove trees and mangrove plants.
+Sometimes seen in clusters of a few individuals.
+Pronounced 'pith-ee-uh', in Greek mythology 'Pythia' is the priestess of Apollo who delivered the oracles at Delphi.

 Features: 2-3cm.
-Shell shaped like a teardrop.
-It has a small shell opening with a flared edge.
+Shell smooth, shaped like a fat teardrop with a sharp tip.
+Shell opening small with a flared edge.
 It breathes air (instead of through gills like most other marine snails) and like others of the Family Ellobidae, it lacks an operculum.
+Body dark, paler towards the end of the foot, with short dark long tentacles.

 Sungei Buloh Besar, Apr 11